Setting up a Minecraft Java Edition Server on Ubuntu

 Table of Contents

-Installing the Java Minecraft Server on Ubuntu
+Installing the Minecraft Java Edition Server on Ubuntu

 Throughout this tutorial, we will be using the terminal and a range of different commands.
 The commands are not overly difficult to comprehend, so you should be fine even if you are new to using the command line.